Disney Outfits for Kids – The Basics to Consider

 Primary is a GREAT place to purchase basic cotton pieces that you can decorate Disney-style as you wish!
 My daughter wore this green dress to Raglan Road in Disney Springs that I decorated with Ariel-type seashell appliques for a Little Mermaid look.
 They have outfits that perfectly match so siblings can coordinate!

 Not Your Typical Princess Dresses

-This pattern below is for the same dress and I just tweaked it by changing the length, adding some sweet details (like ribbon on the bodice) and fun applique.
+This two dresses in the images below were sewn from the same pattern.
+I just tweaked it by changing the length, adding some sweet details (like ribbon on the bodice) and fun applique.
 One dress is Snow White inspired and the other features Rapunzel!
 Ask your little lady which is her favorite princess and create something so her to wear that’s inspired and totally unique.

 You can also take a t-shirt that’s a bit too small and re-purpose it with knit fabrics into a totally unique dress like this one!
 See how we coordinated the dress with some Minnie-inspired knit accessories?

 Click on image to order fabric

 My daughter adores the “milk silk” dresses from Great Lakes Kids Apparel.
 Just about every favorite character is represented in sweet and soft popover styles (hundreds of patterns to choose from!).
 There are coordinating raglan tees as well.
 We layer the flutter-sleeved dresses over long tees or leggings in cool weather.